18520339/facebook-data-extraction/README.md

 <div id="3"></div>

-# 3️⃣ Directly run JS code in DevTools Console
+# 3️⃣ &nbsp;Run JS code directly at the DevTools Console

+Simply to say, this method is just another automation one, same as the [2nd method](#2) but without using any IP hiding techniques and maybe run faster

 Updating...